Statue of Ebih-Il, drawing by Simeon Goa, © Journal of Hebrew Scriptures

 The Journal of Hebrew Scriptures (JHS) is an internationally peer-reviewed, open-access journal established in 1996, to foster scholarly research on the Hebrew Bible, ancient Israel’s history, and cognate fields of study.

 JHS provides immediate open-access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-JHS is archived with the Public Knowledge Project (PKP) Preservation Network and Scholars Portal Journals.
-These programs offer a decentralized and distributed preservation, perpetual access, and preservation of the authentic original version of the content.
+JHS is archived with the Public Knowledge Project (PKP) Preservation Network, Scholars Portal Journals, and Érudit.
+These programs offer decentralized and distributed preservation of, and perpetual access to the authentic original version of the content.
 The journal also utilizes the LOCKSS system to create an archiving network among participating libraries, and it permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.

 In addition, JHS articles are included in the ATLA Religion Database, RAMBI, and BiBIL.
 The full contents of the journal are electronically archived by Library and Archives Canada.
 And JHS volumes are published in hard-copy by Gorgias Press as part of their series Perspectives on Hebrew Scriptures and its Contexts.

 Under the terms of the Creative Commons license, authors are permitted to post their work online in institutional/disciplinary repositories or on their own websites.
 Pre-print versions posted online should include a citation and link to the final published version in JHS as soon as the issue is available; post-print versions (including the final publisher's PDF) should include a citation and link to the journal's website.